 - Anna Panagopoulou, Director of the Common Implementation Centre and Acting Director of the Research & Innovation Outreach, DG RTD, European Commission, Belgium

-- Jillian Campbell, UN Convention on Biological Diversity
+- Jillian Campbell, UN Convention on Biological Diversity, Canada

-- Josep Perelló, Associate Professor in the Department of Fundamental Physics at the University of Barcelona and head of the OpenSystemsUB research group, Spain
+- Josep Perelló, Associate Professor in the Department of Condensed Matter Physics at the Universitat de Barcelona and the Universitat de Barcelona Institute of Complex Systems, head of the OpenSystemsUB research group, Spain

 - Muki Haklay, Professor of Geographic Information Science at University College London (UCL) and founder and Co-director of the UCL Extreme Citizen Science group, United Kingdom